Scopevisio/eudgc/README.md

 # eudgc

-A pure javascript (or typescript) library for parsing and validating the European Digital Green Certificate (EuDGC) better known as the "Digitaler Impfpass" in germany or "Covid Vaccination Pass/QRCode" in other places.
+A pure javascript (or typescript) library for parsing and validating the European Digital Green Certificate (EuDGC) better known as the "Digitaler Impfpass" in germany or "Digital COVID Certificate or even "Covid Vaccination Pass/QRCode" in other places.

 The certificate is typically provided in form of a QR-Code.
 This library deals with the contents of this QR-Code.
 The QR-Code recognition must be done using some other tools or libraries.